eamsen/flow/README.md

     map<pair<int, string> vector<int>> nested_map_in;
     Read(some_file, &nested_map_in);  // Loads the map from the file.
     assert(nested_map == nested_map_in);  // Should hold.

+## Development
+### Test
+Testing depends on *gtest*.
+To build and run the unit tests use:

+    make check

+### Check code style
+Code style is verified using a modified version of Google's *cpplint*.
+Get it via

+    make cpplint

+To test code style conformance with the [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) use:

+    make checkstyle

 ## License
 The MIT License.